 The money you earn from Survey Junkie is taxable income, and you will need to report it on your tax return.
 Since the plan is to contribute this money to retirement accounts, the impact on your taxes should be minimal.
 However, it would be self-employment income, so self-employment taxes would need to be paid, tax credits do not typically apply to self-employment taxes.

 A tertiary benefit is the self-employment taxes paid may potentially increase your future social security benefits.

-Contributing the estimated saver’s credit and/or taxes savings into your retirement account will lower your taxable income.
+Contributing the estimated saver's credit and/or tax savings into your retirement account will lower your taxable income.
 You shouldn’t be any worse off earning money.

 Survey Junkie, Reddit, and Side Hustles

-However, most of the traditional sides hustles, require some initial investment, and more than an hour a day of commitment.
-For people who for one reason or another find that engaging in a traditional side business is not feasible Survey Junkie can be an effective way to make a few extra dollars a day.
+However, most of the traditional sides hustle, require some initial investment, and more than an hour a day of commitment — people who find that engaging in a conventional side business is not feasible.
+Survey Junkie can be an effective way to make a few extra dollars a day.

 Making It Work

-Filling out surveys may not be the best way to make money.
-However, its better than waiting until tax season and finding out you missed out on credit tax credits by a few thousand dollars.
-Even worse, it beats finding out you owe the IRS and now you’re putting taxes on a credit card, or payday loan.
+Filling out surveys may not be the best way to make money, however, its better than waiting until tax season and finding out you missed out on credit tax credits.
+Even worse, it beats finding out you owe the IRS, and now you're putting taxes on a credit card or payday loan.

 Individual results will vary, and you may need to consult with your tax professional.
 However, if you have met all the criteria, an hour a day could be worth three thousand to four thousand a year in retirement savings.